Zennara/ScpDog/README.md

 # ScpDog
 A watchdog and logger to Discord for hosting ScPrime servers.
 Designed to work on Linux servers.
 This is only capable of sending the logs from the commands `spc host` and `spc wallet`.

+## Support
+If you need help, or just want to chat or see my other projects, you can join my Discord by clicking [here](https://discord.gg/XcQSa9YaVx).
+If you want to donate, you can [here](https://www.paypal.me/keaganlandfried).
+Thanks :)

 # Setting Up

 ## Download and Install